 Bottle feeding with infant formula?
 No problem, the same advice applies.
 Just make sure that your baby is developmentally ready to start weaning at 4 months.

-For further information on breastfeeding refer to these free resources by the Department of Health and The Baby-Friendly Initiative.
+For further information on breastfeeding do refer to these free resources by the Department of Health and The Baby-Friendly Initiative.

 Signs that your baby is ready for weaning